New York State Banner

 The Pesticide Reporting Law (PRL)

 The Pesticide Reporting Law (PRL) (Environmental Conservation Law Article 33, Title 12) was enacted on July 8, 1996.
-The New York State Department of Environmental Conservation (NYSDEC) is responsible for implementing the data collection portion of this law.
+DEC is responsible for implementing the data collection portion of this law.

 The PRL requires the annual submission of reports by February 1 of each year, detailing pesticide activities for the prior calendar year.
-Certified Commercial Applicators and Technicians and Commercial Permittees (including Importers, Manufacturers and Compounders) are required to submit the annual reports.
+Certified Commercial Applicators, Technicians, Aquatic Anti-Fouling Paint Applicators and Commercial Permittees (including Importers, Manufacturers and Compounders) are required to submit the annual reports.

 Water Quality Monitoring for Pesticides

-In order to meet the requirements of ECL §33-0714, this program provides the Department with information that is necessary to have an adequate understanding of the health and environmental impacts of pesticide use in the State.
-This information will be used in making pesticide registration decisions; reviewing suspensions and cancellations of pesticide registrations; and assessing the status, trends, and health impacts of any pesticide contamination of ground and surface waters on Long Island and throughout the State.
-The monitoring program is also designed to meet the requirements for State Pesticide Management Plan (SPMP) monitoring to be required by the USEPA under 40 CFR Parts 152 and 156.
+In order to meet the requirements of ECL §33-0714, this program provides DEC with information that is necessary to have an adequate understanding of the health and environmental impacts of pesticide use in the State.
+This information will be used in:

 New York State Water Resources Institute - WRI